conduktor/conduktor-gateway-demos/dynamic_header_injection/Readme.md

 ### Step 18: View the not removed headers messages in Conduktor Console

 Navigate to `Console` and select the `Backing Cluster` cluster from the top right.
-You should now see the `someTenantremoveHeaderKeyPatternTopic` topic (ignore the someTenant prefix for now) and clicking on it will show you a removed headers version of the produced message.
+You should now see the `someClusterremoveHeaderKeyPatternTopic` topic (ignore the someCluster prefix for now) and clicking on it will show you a removed headers version of the produced message.

 ![create a topic](images/key_pattern_through_backing_cluster.png "View Removed Headers By Key Pattern Messages")